 - Opportunities to watch performances by outside theatre companies.

 - Workshop opportunities throughout the year.

-- LAMDA provided by outside Drama teacher.
+- LAMDA exams and qualifications provided by external Drama teacher.

-- Links with local performing arts group THEATRE STARS
+- Links with local performing arts group, Theatre Stars.